sgpease-lgtm/Structured-Empathy-Framework/measures/indicators.md

 | Follow‑through on commitments | Trust reinforced by reliable delivery | Quantitative | Delivery metrics, commitments met vs missed |
 | Rituals | Regular check‑ins, appreciations, and other Structured Empathy practices | Quantitative | Frequency of rituals used |

+The next page - [Measurement Methods](measurement.md) - provides examples and templates for self, team and organisational assessments.

+Alternatively, explore the next section considering the [Mechanisms](../accountability/mechanisms.md) to integrate Accountability into the organisational design, structures and processes.

+You can always return to the [contents page](../contents/contents.md) by clicking the 'Structured Empathy Framework' title at the top of the page.